Grasping with Straws: Make a Robot Hand Using Drinking Straws

 - What other materials can you think of to make a robot hand from?

 - Engineering is often inspired by nature.
 What else can you see around you that you can build from simple materials?

-- Check out the I Like to Move It: Motorizing a Robot Hand abbreviated project idea to get inspiration on how to motorize your robot hand.
+- Check out the Motorizing a Robotic Hand abbreviated project idea to get inspiration on how to motorize your robot hand.